Alto Palena–Encuentro River dispute: Attempts to resolve the dispute

 In September 1963, Argentine Gendarmerie personnel installed a fence in Valle Hondo, east of Cerro de la Virgen, in an area known as Río Encuentro by Argentines and Palena by Chileans.
 This act triggered diplomatic protests from the Alessandri government, which accused Argentina of pursuing an expansionist policy.
 Although Argentine authorities argued that the fence was located within their territory, President Arturo Illia (1963–1966) decided to remove it as a gesture of goodwill toward his Chilean counterpart.
 According to Mario Valenzuela Lafourcade, Illia's willingness to resolve the conflict was influenced by a spirit of cooperation and neighborliness that he shared with Alessandri, which facilitated overcoming the tension caused by this incident.
+In October of that year, Chilean settlers tore down a sign that read "National Gendarmerie, Valle Hondo Post".

 This text generated suspicions on both sides of the Andes.
 Argentine authorities disagreed with the renunciation of Lennox and preferred to seek a bilateral solution rather than arbitration.
 The Chilean Senate rejected the navigation agreement.
 Due to a lack of support for the pacts in both nations, Chilean President Eduardo Frei Montalva withdrew them from discussion in the Congress in 1965.

 In 1964, the Argentine Gendarmerie built facilities in Horquetas Valley and began erecting fences there and in Hondo Valley.
 This led to a protest note from the Chilean government.

+Gabriel Valdés Subercaseaux, Chilean Foreign Minister.

+Miguel Ángel Zavala Ortiz, Argentine Foreign Minister.

 Despite rejecting the pact, the idea of arbitration materialized.
 In 1964, both governments agreed to submit the boundary dispute to the Court of The Hague.
 The following year, both leaders participated in a summit in Mendoza, Argentina, seeking a definitive solution regarding borders.
 However, progress was hampered by heightened nationalism (mainly from the Armed Forces of both countries), repeated violations of boundary agreements by ships in the Beagle coastlines, the Laguna del Desierto conflict, the overthrow of Arturo Umberto Illia in 1966, and the pending resolution of the Palena arbitration.

 On September 15, 1964, the Chilean government invited the British government to intervene as an arbitrator in the dispute.

 On October 30, 1964, Chile attempted to reach an agreement to escalate the dispute to the International Court of Justice in The Hague, but Argentina disagreed.
 On November 6, 1964, following the inauguration of a new government in Chile, Foreign Ministers Gabriel Valdés Subercaseaux (Chile) and Miguel Ángel Zavala Ortiz (Argentina) issued a Joint Declaration committing to submit the dispute to the British Queen, attempting to resolve the issue "in accordance with the provisions of the 1902 General Arbitration Treaty, while preserving the positions taken by both parties on this matter."
 It also considered the possibility of a direct agreement between the two countries to resolve the dispute.